 The intensifying geopolitical conflicts have caused unexpected delays on operational and construction permit applications for several submarine cables in the South China Sea.
 In particular, the construction of our new submarine cable, SJC2, which connects various countries in the Asia Pacific region, has been delayed unexpectedly.
-The target service commencement date was pushed back to the fourth quarter of 2022, which is more than one year later than the original plan.
+The target service commencement date was pushed back to the third quarter of 2023, which is more than two years later than the original plan.